Choose Alignment Over Self Sacrifice and Martyrdom

 Exhausted by the very system they trained so hard to be part of.

-Wanting more doesn’t make you selfish.
+Wanting more as a physician doesn’t make you selfish.

 It makes you human.

-It makes you a force for healing, not just for your patients, but for yourself.
+It makes you a force for healing—not just for your patients, but for yourself.

 The problem isn’t a lack of resilience.
+It’s a lack of permission.

+A lack of space.
 A lack of systems that allow us to show up as whole people.

-We were trained to suppress our humanity—not honor it.
+Change in medicine is so hard because we were trained to suppress our humanity—not honor it.

 We were taught to fear mistakes, avoid uncertainty, and seek approval.

-We try to do it all alone.
+To overthink.
+Undervalue creativity and to do it all alone.

-But alignment doesn’t come from sacrifice.
+Alignment doesn’t come from sacrifice.
 It comes from presence.

 From trust.
 From sustainability.

-Your nervous system matters.
 You can’t create or lead from depletion.

 You don’t need a perfect plan—just a clear intention and the courage to begin.